Wolfgang von Dalberg: Biography

+Dalberg oversaw introduction of the Gregorian calendar in 1583.

 Dalberg was ordained as a bishop by Georg von Schönenberg, Bishop of Worms on 20 May 1584.
 Although a firm Roman Catholic, Dalberg strove for reconciliation with the Protestants.
 In the spirit of the Counter-Reformation, he performed a canonical visitation in his archdiocese.

 Dalberg died in Aschaffenburg on 5 April 1601 and is buried in Mainz Cathedral.